How commenting in search results will work

 As this roles out many are wondering how it will affect their rankings and what they can do to incorporate this change into their SEO strategy.
 Here is what we expect:

-This will be a slow rollout only affecting a small percentage of searches at first to prove the concept.
+This will be a slow rollout only effecting a small percentage of searches at first to prove the concept.
 Google traditionally roles out significant changes slowly to see how users react before fully launching the change.

 This will not be a ranking factor in the early stages, however if it expands and becomes permanent it will likely play a significant role in rankings.
 Google’s ultimate goal is to provide the best experience for it’s users.
 Although their algorithm has many factors to help determine the best results, there is nothing better than feedback directly from the user.
 Google will likely use machine learning to interpret the sentiment of the comments and have that sentiment score become a significant ranking factor.